yongzhiqu/FRF-Learning-with-Few-Shot-Multivariate-Regression/README.md

 The main script is written to only run one part at a time.
 The script must be run once to perform the training, then again to perform few-shot training, then again to run the testing.
 To specify which operation that is to be run set the corresponding flag to True, and the rest to False in the first part of the code.

-## Defines which operation within the model to perform ##
-## Only one should be set to True at a time ##
-flags.DEFINE_bool('Training', True, '--')
-flags.DEFINE_bool('Few_Shot_Train', False, '--')
-flags.DEFINE_bool('Testing', False, '--')
+** Defines which operation within the model to perform ** ** Only one should be set to True at a time ** flags.DEFINE_bool('Training', True, '--') flags.DEFINE_bool('Few_Shot_Train', False, '--') flags.DEFINE_bool('Testing', False, '--')

-Operation 1: Training Loop
+## Operation 1: Training Loop
 The model is trained on the data from the training portion (Spindle_Train_Generator) from reg_data_generator.py, then saved after the specified number of epochs.

-Operation 2: Few-Shot Training Loop
+## Operation 2: Few-Shot Training Loop
 Few-Shot training does not need to be performed, it is a means of further updating the model on a few samples from the testing data to improve the model performance.

 The previously trained model’s name needs to be specified within this loop for it to be loaded in correctly.
 Previously trained model is trained further on a specified number of samples from the testing dataset, which is loaded from reg_data_generator (Spindle_Test_Generator), then saved.
 Models that are trained via few-shot are saved with “_few_shot” added to the model’s name.

-Operation 3: Testing
+## Operation 3: Testing
 Load in the previously trained or few-shot trained model for testing.
 Previously trained model’s name will need to be specified within this loop.
 The testing dataset is loaded in within this operation and the testing is performed with this data.
 The results are saved in tensor form to a .pkl file which can be extracted and plotted in the ‘Plot_Results.py” script.

-Results are saved in dictionary that has two parts:
+## Results are saved in dictionary that has two parts:

 {vib} which is the ground truth, has three parts [real, imaginary, frequency] {force} which is the prediction, has two parts [real, imaginary]

+## Function description:

 ffn_model_2D.py:
 Defines the model structure for the three main portions: